cesarsotovalero/cesarsotovalero.github.io/_posts/2020-12-21-dynamic-programming-classics.md

 }
 {% endhighlight %}

-# 3. Can sum
+# Can sum

-**Description.** Write a function that return _a boolean_ indicating whether it is possible to generate a `targetSum` value by adding number from a given array.
+**Description:** Write a function that return _a boolean_ indicating whether it is possible to generate a `targetSum` value by adding number from a given array.
 Elements of the array are positive integers and can be used as many time as needed.

 ### Memoization solution